Frequently asked questions

 • Visual evidence of variable/unstable pressure

-Flow limiters built-in to common US propane connectors will not shut the propane off completely, they just limit the flow.
-GasStop completely shuts off the 100% of the supply of propane.
+Flow limiters built-in to common US propane connectors may not shut the propane off completely in the event of a sudden and catastrophic leak, they often just limit the flow.
+GasStop completely shuts off the 100% of the supply of propane in the event of a sudden and catastrophic leak.
 GasStop will give the operator a visual representation of the status of the propane flow and pressure.

 Sudden and/or aggressive movement can disturb the equilibrium of the GasStop shut-off mechanism causing the unit to shut-off unexpectedly.
 Please be vigilant when travelling on uneven or bumpy roads.